Cited. Instant. Accessible.Canada-wide.

-Canadian law is bijural, bilingual, and 13 jurisdictions deep.
-Court Stairs is built to be a Canadian alternative for legal AI: cited answers, voice intake, and meeting intelligence, designed for both legal traditions and both official languages.
+Canadian law is bijural, bilingual, and is composed of 13 jurisdictions across the country.
+CourtStairs is built for Canadians to be a specialized alternative for legal AI: cited answers, voice intake, and meeting intelligence, designed for Canadian legal traditions and official languages.

 The map

 Two questions sort every legal-tech product: who is it built for, and does it answer the legal question or just point you at documents?
 Plot the categories and a gap appears in the top-right.
-That gap is what Court Stairs is built for.
+That gap is what CourtStairs is built for.

 Free public access to case law and statutes.
 Search-only: you read every result yourself.